 The ideal treatment of high-energy tibial plateau fractures remains controversial.
 Open reduction and rigid internal fixation achieves the goals of anatomic articular congruity and mechanical alignment restoration, while allowing early knee mobilization.
 [15-18] High-energy tibial plateau fractures remain a challenge to the orthopedic surgeon.
 The use of open reduction and internal fixation techniques has historically been associated with wound complications, especially when a single midline incision or a Mercedes-Benz incision is employed.
 This has led to the emergence of alternate methods of fixation such as Ilizarov ring fixation, external fixation with limited internal fixation, hybrid external fixation, etc., Achieving good reduction and stable fixation sparing knee joint is a challenging task in external fixation.
 [19] Rigid fixation with good articular reduction is an important goal of surgery to get good knee function.
-[20] Fractures of the tibial plateau have the potential to be devastating injuries especially when they have significant bony and tissue soft involvement along with knee instability and incongruity as in type V and VI injuries.
+[20] Fractures of the tibial plateau have the potential to be devastating especially when they iniuries have significant bony and soft tissue involvement along with knee instability and incongruity as in type V and VI injuries.
 [21] Management of intraarticular fractures has always been a matter of considerable ambiguity and confusion, with the proponents of conservative as well as surgical management claiming superiority over the other.
 Management of Tibial plateau fractures is no exception in this scenario.

-In this study of 50 patients, mean age of the patients was 42.66 years with range of 23-64 years.
-There were 40 males (80%) and 10 females (20%) showed there was a higher incidence in younger people and males.
+In this study of 50 patients, mean age of the patients was 36.54 ± 14.16 years.
+There were 42 males (84%) and 8 females (16%) showed there was a higher incidence in younger people and males.
 The higher incidence in males and Youngers indicated that they had more outdoor activities and also were more exposed to road traffic accidents.
-The majority of females, being housewives, were less exposed to high-energy trauma.
-Prasad et al [22] had conducted a study on the functional outcome of Schatzker V and VI fractures treated with dual plating, 40 patients were treated and followed up.
+The majority of females, being housewives, were less exposed to highenergy trauma.
+Prasad et al [22] had conducted a study on the functional outcome of Schatzker V and VI fractures treated with dual plating.
+40 patients were treated and followed up.
 The mean age of their study was found to be 40 years.
-There was a high incidence of males (33) than females (7).
-In the present study, 43 patients had type V fracture and rest of the patients had type VI fracture.
+In the present study, 44 patients had type V fracture and rest of the patients had type VI fracture.
 There was no statistically significant difference in the number of patients between type V and VI fractures.
-In 2014 Dumbre Patil et al23 presented a series of 21 patients with posteromedial tibia condyle fragments (19 males, 2 females), there were 6 type IV, 10 type V and 5 type VI Schatzker fractures.
+In 2014 Dumbre Patil et al [23] presented a series of 21 patients with posteromedial tibia condyle fragments (19 males, 2 females), there were 6 type IV, 10 type V and 5 type VI Schatzker fractures.
 Prasad GT et al, [21] in their study of 40 patients, had equal number of patients with type V and VI fractures (20 type V, 20 type VI).
 Thus, our study on type of fractures as per Schatzker classification matched with other series.